 - a.
 After the determination of an accepted withdrawal, during the time that a substitute or replacement player is being found; - b.
-After a Team Captain's request for a substitute/replacement player in a team event; - c.
+After a team captain's request for a substitute/replacement player in a team event; - c.
 After a player's withdrawal has been accepted, to begin the adjudication process; - d.
-When an appeal has been filed to the appeals committee
+When an appeal has been filed to the appeals committee - e.
+When recording leave for a player in keeping with §3.16.5.

-If there is ever a circumstance beyond these four where a TD believes it appropriate to stop players' clocks, it is advised that the TD first consult with a mentor, the WTD, and/or the TDC to obtain agreement about the appropriateness of stopping the players' clocks.
+If there is ever a circumstance beyond these five where a TD believes it appropriate to stop players' clocks, it is advised that the TD first consult with a mentor, the WTD, and/or the TDC to obtain agreement about the appropriateness of stopping the players' clocks.